PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 > Secure Remote Access (SRA) is a service for Princeton faculty, staff, and students who are off-campus and need to access restricted campus resources through a Virtual Private Network (VPN).
 After authenticating, remote computers function as if they were on campus, and as long as your SRA connection is active, all Internet activity from your computer is routed through Princeton servers and your computer is giving a Princeton IP address.

+The use of a VPN will decrease your internet connect speed.
+The table below as generated on 10/18/2020 at an off-campus location in Princeton with a FIOS connection using [speedtest.net](https://www.speedtest.net):

 | VPN           | Download (Mbps)| Upload (Mbps)  |
 | ------------- |:-------------:| -----:|